ThatCoolCoder/driving-controls/README.md

 # Driving Controls

-Code for my Arduino-based DIY wheel and pedals.
+Code for my DIY sim wheel and pedals.
 It's not the best code but it gets the job done.
 It's not designed to be very configurable; if you want to use it you'll have to go changing things directly in the code.
 I've mainly put it on Github for backup purposes.

-Sorry, Linux only.
+Only works on Linux.

-## Basic architecture
+## Architecture

+### Wheel

+The wheel is built from a hoverboard motor (direct drive) and controlled by an odrive s1, this is actually the only microprocessor used.
+The inbuilt hall encoder on the s1 is used.
+There is a python program that communicates with the odrive.
+It uses an evdev virtual device to receive ffb events and send the rotation info back.
+This appears to have acceptable latency when playing games natively (proton is worse but still decent).

+### Pedals

-As I only had an Arduino Uno when first making the wheel, I couldn't directly make it work as a USB device, so it instead just dumps the data to a serial, where a python program reads this and sends it to a virtual UInput device, which is then picked up in game.
-I could have switched over to a Leonardo when buying a second arduino for the pedals but this method worked and I didn't want to change anythign.
-Perhaps it would give slightly lower latency but I'm happy enough as it is.
-Perhaps upon trying to make FFB work I'll find the round-trip latency is not ok and I'll change it.
+All three pedals are load-cell, they are connected to the computer through an Arduino Uno.
+As Unos don't have the capability to act as USB HID devices, it just dumps the data to a serial, where a python program reads this and sends it to a virtual UInput device, which can then be seen by the game.

+This will be switched to an Arduino Leonardo at some point (thus improving latency and no longer requiring a program running on the pc)

-There's code for adding a bunch of unused uinput channels as the controller wouldn't show up in BeamNG running through proton.
+Both the wheel and pedals have code for adding a bunch of unused uinput channels as the controller wouldn't show up in BeamNG running through proton.

 ## arduino libraries to install
 - hx711 (by Rob Tillaart)